hazelcast/hazelcast-cpp-client/README.md

 In this example, the code creates a list with the values whose keys start with the letter "F”.

-You can use `query::QueryConstants::getValueAttributeName()` which stands for `this` attribute to perform a predicated search for entry values.
-Please see the following example:
+You can use `query::QueryConstants::getValueAttributeName()` (`this`) attribute to perform a predicated search for entry values.
+See the following example:

 ```C++
     hazelcast::client::IMap<std::string, int> map = hz.getMap<std::string, int>("personMap;");